thierryc/sketch-web-pwa-manifest-icons-exporter/README.md

 # sketch-web-pwa-manifest-icons-exporter

 The anotherplanet.io Logo is copyrighted.
 It is not open source.
 You can use it as an exemple, but you can't use it as a logo for your project.
-It is just an example.
-Please do not use it, but replace it by yours into the icon-color symbol.
+Just replace it by yours into the icon-color symbol.

 LICENSE: MIT